-Character education is most effective when it is a comprehensive, intentional effort of family, school and community working together.
+Experience shows us that character education is most effective when it is a comprehensive, intentional effort of family, school and community working together.
 Character is affected by and affects all these interwoven levels of human existence.
 Good individuals form and are formed by good families, good families make up vibrant communities, vibrant communities comprise a healthy nation, and healthy nations create peace in the world.
+Hence, character education is more than an individual concern.
+It is a key to world peace.

-The IIFWP Character Education Initiative is a multi-pronged approach that includes a school curriculum and program, family and community education, as well as embedded service learning for all ages.

-The motto of the IIFWP Character Education Initiative is
+The IIFWP/UPF Character Education Initiative is a multi-pronged approach that includes a school curriculum and program, family and community educational programs, as well as embedded service learning for all ages.
+This holistic approach is unique in character education, which primarily emphasizes the impact of schools on character.
+The Character Education Initiative is designed to guide and support young people to accomplish the three most essential goals in life, namely: